amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

   token: "<<your-token>>"                   # Required: The Enforcer group token can use an existing secret instead (you can create a token from the Aqua console)
 ```

-#### Example: Deploying Aqua KubeEnforcer
+#### Example: Deploying the KubeEnforcer

-Before deploying AquaKubeEnforcer, you need to run the following commands:
+Before deploying the KubeEnforcer, you need to run the following commands:

 ```bash
 oc create serviceaccount aqua-kube-enforcer-sa -n aqua